icub3d/z3-rs/part_03_optimizer/README.md

 ## Code Walkthrough

-We have implemented three examples in `src/main.rs`.
+We have implemented four examples in `src/main.rs`.

 ### Example 1: Basic Minimization